RedditModBot/RedditToxicReportBot/README.md

 | toxicity | 0.40 | 0.50 |
 | obscene | 0.90 | 0.90 |

 "Directed" = contains "you", "your", "OP", or is a reply.
+See **Detection Thresholds** section for tuning.

 **Step 4: AI Review**